AMOLED: History

 AMOLED display research was initiated by Steven Van Slyke and Ching Wan Tang, who pioneered the organic light-emitting diode (OLED) technology at Eastman Kodak Co. in 1979.
-The first AMOLED displays were introduced in the early 2000s, with Samsung being the first company to commercialize AMOLED displays.
+The first AMOLED displays were introduced in late 2008, with Samsung being the first company to commercialize AMOLED displays.
 One of the earliest consumer electronics products with an AMOLED display was the mobile handset, BenQ-Siemens S88.
 In 2007, the iriver Clix 2 portable media player.
 In 2008 it appeared on the Nokia N85 followed by the Samsung i7110 - both Nokia and Samsung Electronics were early adopters of this technology on their smartphones.